jmunixusers/constitution/constitution.md

 to regular organization meetings.
 The officers and individual duties shall be:

 - President
-  - Preside over all meetings
+  - Set meeting schedule and preside over all meetings
   - Ensure that the organization is operating in conformity with the standards set forth by James Madison University and the Office of Student Activities & Involvement